anwaldt/zerr/README.md

 # Zerr*

-**Zerr**aeumlicher is a black box system for spectral spatialization.
-It receives a single input channel and distributes it to up to 16 output channels by means of spectral analysis and manipulation.
-These output channels can be routed to loudspeakers, directly.
+**Zerr**aeumlichung is a set of black box systems for live spatialization.
+Each of the *Zerraeumlicher*-modules  receives a single input, distributing it to multiple output channels by means of different algorithms.
+Although the algorithms can be tuned, the only control over the spatialization is granted through the audio input.
+**Zerr**aeumlichung does not work with the placing and movement of virtual sound sources, but rather with a spatial distribution[^1].
+Properties of this distribution and the sounds' timbre, respectively their texture, are inherently connected.

+[^1]: When space is used as a musical parameter, position and location are considered the equivalent to pitch and rhythm.

+# Algorithms

-## Algorithm
+## PeakShuffle

 ### FFT